 - Submit ACT scores in reading, writing, and math.

 - Provide evidence of successful college experience in math, reading, and writing course work.
 If college experience is older than five (5) years, students are strongly encouraged to take the ACCUPLACER test.

 All DMACC Testing Centers will be closed on the following days:

-A valid photo ID is required for all testing, along with knowledge of either your DMACC student number or your social security number.
+A valid photo ID is required for all testing, along with instructors name for make-up tests.